 Bring along some photos of friends and family.
 Put these up around you to cheer you up when you’re feeling a bit homesick.
 It’s great to have a favourite toy to cuddle up to at night.

-Ask your friends to write/snap chat you to keep you up with all that’s going on.
+Ask your friends to write or send pictures to you to keep you up with all that’s going on.

 Being away from home, your family and friends, can be a bit lonely at times while you are in hospital.
 If you are feeling lonely chat to the nurses and let them know how you are feeling.
 They could introduce you to other patients your age on the ward that you can chat to or play games with.